 During the current pandemic (COVID-19), some public members asked the public to wear face masks in enclosed spaces such as hospitals, schools, and public places.
 A simple face covering can reduce the coronavirus’s spread by preventing germs from sneezing, coughing, or speaking.
 The mask should also cover most of the nose and the entire mouth, as well as the eyes, ears, nose, mouth, and throat.
-Although these high-quality face masks are made in BC, the face masks can be shipped to Toronto addresses to protect individuals across Canada.

 Surgical Masks and N95